 My favorite one is the third zip-line, which goes across a little river right next to the waterfall.
 This is also the most inclined one of all four zip-lines.
 Here you get attached to a second line, where you will be stopped after 3/4 of the distance, from there you have a great view of the river and waterfall.
 The last one is an easy one again.
 After you finished at the fourth zip-line the guys will take the equipment back down and you can walk back to the waterfall on your way back down to the entrance and take some pictures.

-After the crazy zip-line adventure I was hungry on my way through the little town I also discovered a little market where you can buy souvenirs or fruits and not to far from there is the Restaurante Pekin.
-They serve pretty good chinese food.
-My last destination here in El Valle was the Zoo: First you think it’s pretty boring when they show you chicken, cats and some local plants.
+After the crazy zip-line adventure I was hungry on my way through the little town I also discovered a little market where you can buy souvenirs or fruits and not too far from there is the Restaurante Pekin.
+They serve pretty good Chinese food.
+My last destination here in El Valle was the Zoo: First, you think it’s pretty boring when they show you chicken, cats, and some local plants.
 But it will get very quick more interesting, you will get to see Parrots, Crocodile, Jaguar and also Iguanas.
 It’s worth seeing it and it only costs 5$.